popsa-platform/interview.devops/README.md

 ### Task 3

 By default, Docker containers run using the root user.
 This is explicit in the image `USER root`.
 Update the image to use a non-root user for improved security.

 ### Task 4

+Now that we have our minimal image ready to publish, update the `.github/workflows/publish.yaml` workflow to build and publish the image within the confines of a Github Actions runner machine, upon merge of a pull request.

+*Note:* you don't have to actually publish the image.

+### Task 5 (Optional)

 Often, the dependencies that we reference in our Go code at Popsa are private, i.e. they are other Popsa Go projects.
 This project has a module directive as follows: